 Complications — About 15 percent of people experience severe chest pain immediately after balloon dilation and some experience fever.

 Perforations of the esophagus after balloon dilation are usually small.
 For the treatment of small perforations, your doctor will probably admit you to the hospital for intravenous feeding and antibiotic treatment.
 This usually results in healing of the perforation within one week without surgery.
-Large perforations will require emergency surgery for repair.
+Large perforations usually require emergency surgery for repair.
 In some cases, your doctor might recommend surgery even for a small perforation.
+Another option for treatment of small perforations is the placement of an esophageal stent, which is a short plastic tube that is positioned in the esophagus to seal the perforation.
+The stent prevents swallowed material from entering the perforation, which enables the perforation to heal, but allows swallowed material to pass through the stent into the stomach.
 A key factor in the successful treatment of perforation of the esophagus is rapid identification of the perforation and rapid implementation of treatment.
 You should call your physician immediately if you experience increasing pain after balloon dilation, especially if you develop a fever or chills.